-Unfurred infants require warm temperatures and high humidity, and should be housed in humidity chambers as described in Temperature, Humidity and Lighting.
-Caging described for adult crevice bats in Temporary Housing is also appropriate for crevice bat pups.
+Unfurred infants require warm temperatures and high humidity, and should be housed in humidity chambers as described in Temperature, Humidity & Lighting.
+Caging described for adult crevice bats in Temporary Housing is also appropriate for crevice pups.
 A heating pad should be attached to the top and sides of the cage for additional warmth.
 Infant crevice bats should be placed in a pouch positioned close to a heat source.
 Be sure to leave at least two of the walls of the cage clear of the heating pad so that infants can move away from the heat source if needed.
 A thermometer should be placed inside the cage and close to the heat source to monitor the internal temperature at all times.
 Heating pads can be adjusted and added or removed according to the temperature reading inside.
 Appropriate temperatures for many species of bat pups are 90° to 100° Fahrenheit and appropriate humidity levels range from 70% to 90%.
-Infant crevice bat pups and tree bat pups can be housed together when conspecifics are not available.
 Hand-raised crevice pups should be moved into full-sized flight cages with padded floors by six to eight weeks of age to ensure development of proper flight ability.